stolostron/rhacm-docs/security/pod_nginx_policy.md

         ...
    ```

-Learn how to manage a pod nginx policy, see [Managing pod nginx policies](create_nginx_policy.md) for more details.
+Learn how to manage a pod nginx policy, see [Managing a pod nginx policy](create_nginx_policy.md) for more details.
 View other configuration policies that are monitored by the configuration controller, see [Kubernetes configuration policy controller](config_policy_ctrl.md).
 See [Manage security policies](manage_policy_overview.md) to manage other policies.